Table of Contents

 Now you can slowly step into the inversion table, keeping your weight off the back of the table.
 Place your feet into the footrests and secure them tightly.
 If you don’t do this step correctly, you could hurt yourself badly, so make sure that you understand how your particular model works by reading the instructions.

-It is important when using an inversion table not to just get on it and immediately hang upside down.
+It is essential when using an inversion table not to get on it and immediately hang upside down.
 This can shock your body.

 Instead, slowly push your body back into the inversion table holding the handles to get your body into a flat position.
 Hold this position for a couple of minutes to allow the blood to balance throughout the body.